Leverhulme Trust: Early Career Fellowships

 - All candidates must hold a doctorate or have equivalent research experience by the time they take up the Fellowship.

-- Those who are or have been registered for a doctorate at any time may apply only if they have submitted their doctoral thesis by the closing date of 4pm on 02 March 2017.
+- Those who are or have been registered for a doctorate at any time may apply only if they have submitted their doctoral thesis by 4pm on the closing date

-- Applications are invited from those with a doctorate who submitted their doctoral thesis not more than four years from the application closing date.
+- Applications are invited from those with a doctorate who submitted their doctoral thesis for viva voce examination not more than four years prior to the application closing date.

 - Those wishing to make a case for a career break should present the case for interruption by a period of maternity leave, family commitments, illness, or other exceptional circumstances.

-- Applicants must either hold a degree from a UK higher education institution at the time of taking up the Fellowship or at the time of the application deadline must hold an academic position in the UK (e.g. fixed-term lectureship, fellowship).
+- Applicants must either hold a degree from a UK higher education institution at the time of taking up the Fellowship or at the time of the application deadline must hold an academic position in the UK (e.g. fixed-term lectureship, fellowship) which commenced no less than 4 months prior to the closing date.

 - The intention is to support the career development of those building an academic career within the UK.